nikkhilatwork/Hotel_data_analysis-project/README.md

  sns.kdeplot()  => for visualizing the distribution of observations in a dataset or histogram.

  sns.countplot() => shows the count of observations in each categorical bin using bars.

+# 80% of the data analyst will doi'n the process of analyzing,removing,cleaning data and tranform data to standard format for further operation.